Apple’s macOS Big Sur 11.6.1 update is a small upgrade, but it could take quite a bit of time to install on your Mac.

 Once you’ve prepared, it’s time to start the download process.

-Again, the exact size of your macOS Big Sur download will depend on your model and the version of macOS that it’s currently running.
+Again, the exact size of your macOS Big Sur 11.6.1 download will depend on your model and the version of macOS you’re currently running.
+If your Mac is connected to a fast Wi-Fi network, the download could finish up in less than 10 minutes.

-If your connection is slower, you’re downloading at peak hours, or if you’re jumping up from macOS Mojave, you might be looking at a much longer download process.
+If your connection is slower, you’re downloading at peak hours, or if you’re moving to macOS Big Sur from older macOS software, you’ll probably be looking at a much longer download process.

-If you’re moving up from macOS Catalina, your installation could take around 20 minutes to complete.
-It took just around that to install the software on a 2017 MacBook Pro.
+The macOS Big Sur 11.6.1 installation could take around 10 minutes to complete.
+It took just around that to install the software on a MacBook Pro (2017).

 Your Mac might reboot itself a couple of times during the installation process, but this is perfectly normal.
 Your device should boot up normally once the installation process completes.